dev-bittu/lotus-grammar/grammar/oop/polymorphism.md

 ### **Polymorphism with Interfaces**

-Polymorphism in MyLang also works through **interfaces**, where different classes implement the same interface but provide different behaviors.
+Polymorphism in Lotus also works through **interfaces**, where different classes implement the same interface but provide different behaviors.

 #### **Example: Polymorphism with Interfaces**
 ```lotus